Using automatically managed credentials

 , and then choose the appropriate option to set up the key.

-After you have generated your iOS credentials, it's no longer necessary to have access to the Apple Developer team in order to start a build.
+After you have generated your iOS credentials, it's no longer necessary to have access to the Apple Developer team to start a build.
 This means that your collaborators can start new iOS builds with only their Expo accounts.